 Vern remembered his service at Fort Sill as being far removed from the battle and very hot.
 Captain Price, a career officer in the British Army, headed the Mission.
 Despite the blazing sun and humid conditions on the parade square, the captain insisted on wearing Sam Browne belting and starched white collars while the Americans wore cotton fatigues.
 The captain changed his collars sometimes three times a day to maintain appearances, and the American troops thought he was crazy.

-Vern completed his American tour on the 26th of October, 1918, and returned to Canada.
-He was attached to 1st Battalion, Central Ontario Regiment until the Armistice and thereafter reported to District Depot #2 in Toronto.
-The day after Armistice he received orders 'to hold [himself] in readiness to procede [sic] overseas on the first available sailing'.
+Vern completed his American tour on the 26th October 1918 and returned to Canada.
+He was attached to the 1st Battalion, Central Ontario Regiment, until the Armistice and thereafter reported to District Depot #2 in Toronto.
+The day after Armistice he received orders "to hold [himself] in readiness to procede [sic] overseas on the first available sailing".
 Eight days later these orders were rescinded.
-Vern remained in Toronto until 11th July, 1919, when he was struck off strength and discharged from the army by reason of general demobilization.
+Vern remained in Toronto until 11th July 1919 when he was struck off strength and discharged from the army by reason of general demobilization.
 Vern and Edith's first son, John Vernon Charles, was born in December the same year.

 Post World War I

 While looking for work after his discharge, Vern encountered prejudice against Englishmen.
-Employment notices often stated 'No English need apply', which annoyed him no end.
-He had been in Canada since 1911, had served in the Canadian Army overseas and had nearly been killed in action.
+Employment notices often stated "No English need apply", which annoyed him no end.
+He had been in Canada since 1911, had served in the Canadian Army overseas and had nearly been killed.
 He considered himself Canadian but was taken for English because he had not lost his accent.
-Being inventive, he presented himself as a Canadian who had been educated in England.
+Being imaginative, he presented himself as a Canadian who had been educated in England.
 His employment applications were then more favourably received.
 In time his English accent gave way to a Canadian one.

-In 1923, Vern joined the accounting department of a Toronto based subsidiary of an American cosmetics and pharmaceutical company.
+In 1923 Vern joined the accounting department of a Toronto based subsidiary of an American cosmetics and pharmaceutical company.
 He worked there during the depression and near the beginning of the Second World War was promoted to the chief executive position (then Vice President and General Manager) of its Canadian operations.
-During the same period, he and Edith has a second son, Philip James in 1929, and a third, Denis Winn in 1934.
+During the same period, he and Edith had a second son, Philip James, in 1929, and a third, Denis Winn, in 1934.

 World War II

 When WW2 broke out, John, the eldest son, expressed interest in joining the Canadian Army.
-Vern advised him, 'Whatever you do, don't join the infantry.
+Vern advised him, "Whatever you do, don't join the infantry.
 Become a gunner.
-At least you will ride wherever you go.'.
-John was commissioned in the RCA in 1941 and two months later joined the 17th Field Regiment already in England.
+At least you will ride wherever you go.".
+John was commissioned in the Royal Canadian Artillery in 1941 and two months later joined the 17th Field Regiment already in England.

-Although Vern gave up the idea of active service, he remained closely attached to military tradition.
-He had, in earlier years, joined the Royal Canadian Military Institute in Toronto, was elected a director and was finally made a life member in 1963.
+Vern gave up the idea of active service but remained closely attached to military tradition.
+He had, in earlier years, joined the Royal Canadian Military Institute in Toronto, was elected a director and was finally made a life member in 1963

 Post World War II

-In 1947, the New York headquarters of Vern's company had plans for new management.
+In 1947 the New York headquarters of Vern's company had plans for new management.
 Vern resigned his position in September 1948, after 25 years of service.
-In the years that followed, he found varying employment in the chemical industry, in a liquidation company, with a religious linen supplier and lastly in real estate.
+In the years that followed, he found various employment in the chemical industry, in a liquidation company, with a religious linen supplier and lastly in real estate.

 At age 72 (1964), he gave up work and took what pension he could get.
 He applied to the Canadian Pension Commission for an allowance for his war wound.
 The Commission rated it at 7% or $9.00 per month.